 - Read about persistent disks.

-Flushing your disk's buffers before a snapshot
+Flush the disk's buffers before a snapshot

-You can create a snapshot of a persistent disk even while your applications write data to the disk.
+You can create a snapshot of a persistent disk even while your apps write data to the disk.
 However, you can improve snapshot consistency if you flush the disk buffers and sync your file system before you create a snapshot.

 To prepare your persistent disk before you take a snapshot do the following: